it-at-m/opensource.muenchen.de/security.md

 However, this transparency can only be effectively used if:

   - sufficient personnel and technical resources are available
   - a systematic evaluation methodology is established

-> Platforms such as [Open CoDE](https://www.open-code.de/) support municipalities in the structured evaluation of Open Source Software in use.

 ### CVE